apernet/apermon/readme.md

 Notes:

 - For sFlow, `addresses` specify the agent address field in the sFlow header.
+- `sample-rate-cap` can be optionally configured for agents to cap sample rate at a max value to smooth out agents with erroneous high sample rate spikes that create abnormal traffic spikes.

 **`prefixes`** - defines prefix list(s).
 Used in various places.
 Syntax: